 Acetyl-CoA is mostly produced in mitochondrial matrix as a result of the pyruvate dehydrogenase complex.
 However, for fatty acid synthesis, we need some in the cytosol.
 Acetyl-CoA cannot cross the mitochondrial membranes.
 This is solved by citrate synthase enzyme in the mitochondria, which synthesises citrate from oxaloacetate and acetyl-CoA.
 Citrate can be transported over the mitochondrial membranes, and when it is in the cytosol, citrate lyase reverses the previous reaction to yield OAA and acetyl-CoA.
 The OAA molecule is then reduced to malate, and transported back into the matrix, to not waste an OAA molecule.

 The NADPH needed for fatty acid synthesis comes from the pentose phosphate pathway and malic enzyme.

 Desaturation of fatty acids is done by cytochrome P450 reductase reactions in the liver.
 Animals can only put the double bond before the 10th carbon.
-This is why fatty acids with double bonds near the ends are essential.
+This is why fatty acids with double bonds near the ends, like omega-3 acids, are essential.